pratapladhani/agentcon-pizza-workshop/docs/2_create-agent.md

 ## Login to Azure

-Before you can use the Azure AI Foundry Agent Service, you need to sign in to your Azure subscription.
+Before you can use the Microsoft Foundry Agent Service, you need to sign in to your Azure subscription.

 Run the following command and follow the on-screen instructions.
-Use credentials that have access to your Azure AI Foundry resource:
+Use credentials that have access to your Microsoft Foundry resource:

 ```shell
 az login --use-device-code